Files

 In a dynamic workspace, the Writer schema is obtained from either the schema of an existing dataset or a schema constructed with List Attributes.
 The Writer schema is usually obtained from a single source, but sometimes a single Writer schema needs to be constructed from multiple sources.

-This example constructs the Writer schema using List Attributes and uses multiple sources to obtain the information needed.
-This technique merges different datasets and writes them out with a combined schema, all in a dynamic way.
+This example constructs the Writer schema using List Attributes and multiple sources to obtain the required information.
+This technique merges multiple datasets and writes them out with a combined schema, all dynamically.

 The workspace in this example translates a dataset of parks.
 Attributes from a secondary dataset need to be added to the parks and written out.
-Because these attributes are not known in advance, it is necessary to use a dynamic translation, and because there are multiple schema sources, a technique that uses List Attributes must be used.
+Because these attributes are not known in advance, a dynamic translation is necessary, and because there are multiple schema sources, a List Attributes technique must be used.

 Workspace and Data